-Miami Chronicles is an online arts magazine I founded in May 2017 for The Miami Chronicles Corporation, a non-profit organization whose mission is to chronicle the local arts and culture for future generations and support the arts and cultural evolution in the community.
-The magazine will provide a platform of expression, inspiration, and news-sharing for local artists and cultural engineers.
-Miami has many talented positive creative individuals including poets, writers, performers, business owners, dancers, yogis, visual artists, fashion designers, photographers, chefs, activists, entrepreneurs, politicians, and musicians.
+Miami Chronicles is an online arts magazine founded in May 2017.
+We are a non-profit organization whose mission is to chronicle the local arts and culture for future generations and support the arts for cultural evolution in the community.
+The magazine provides a platform for expression, inspiration, and news-sharing for local artists and cultural engineers.
+Miami has many talented creative individuals including artists, writers, performers, business owners, dancers, poets, yogis, visual artists, fashion designers, photographers, chefs, activists, entrepreneurs, politicians, and musicians.
 They are creating the new Miami.
-Other local media outlets focus on mainstream news and often overlook talent and merit for sensationalism.
-It is important for exceptional individuals to have a platform to showcase their work because seeing others create provides one with the fuel to continue creating.
+Other local media outlets focus on mainstream news, overlooking talent and merit for sensationalism.

-As an Arts and Culture Writer for over four years, I have published articles in miamiartzine.com, The Miami New Times, ArtSlantStreet.com, ArtSlant.com, Cultist, and Tropicult.com.
+As a local Arts and Culture Writer for over four years, I have published articles in miamiartzine.com, The Miami New Times, ArtSlantStreet.com, ArtSlant.com, Cultist, and Tropicult.com.
 During this time, I have witnessed the local arts scene explode into a supernova.
-The Miami Renaissance, as I like to call it, is alive and strong, so it should be chronicled, not only for present day artists but for the community of the future.
+The Miami Renaissance, as I like to call it, is alive and strong, so it should be chronicled, not only for present-day artists but for the community of the future.

-Many artists are also activists or change makers because art stems from a freedom of self-expression and love of freedom.
+Many artists are also activists or change makers because art stems from freedom of self-expression and love of freedom.
 It nurtures individuality and acceptance of people’s differences.
-Art also heightens sensitivity, emotion and empathy to all around, making one more attune to the environment.
+Art also heightens sensitivity, emotion, and empathy to all around, making one more attune to the environment.

-Sharing art and newsworthy stories out about the arts is a crucial part of nurturing local culture.
+Sharing newsworthy stories about the arts is a crucial part of nurturing local culture.
 Miami is a nexus of culture and art, attracting talent from all over the world to display their creations.

 Art is a vehicle of cultural evolution.
 How else can we stand if not united?
 How else can we connect if we do not express?
 I challenge you to express yourself in The Magic City.
 I challenge you to wake up and evolve.
 I challenge you to rise up and leave footprints in the sky for those who follow.

-All material, writing, art and photography is © copyright The Miami Chronicles Corporation as of date published unless otherwise credited.
+All material, writing, art, and photography is © copyright The Miami Chronicles Corporation as of the date published unless otherwise credited.